Dangerous World

 Dangerous World (危險世界 (危险世界)) is Hong Kong Mandopop artist Khalil Fong's Mandarin album.
-It was released on April 11, 2014.
-The first song he introduced was the English single Lights Up which he performed at concerts in late 2013.
+It was released on 11 April 2014 by Gold Typhoon Music.
+The first song he introduced was the English single "Lights Up" which he performed at concerts in late 2013.
 He described it as "hip-hop infused", "old school", and "bit harder-hitting."

+Accolades

+In 2015, this album was nominated for the Best Vocal Recording Album Award at the 26th Golden Melody Awards, and Fong was nominated for the Best Mandarin Male Singer Award at the 26th Golden Melody Awards for this album.